USAJOBS/help-center/faq/application/process.md

 ## 3. Review Job Announcement

 Once you find a job you’re interested in, review the announcement to determine if you’re eligible and meet the qualifications.
 We recommend reading the entire job announcement before beginning your application.
-If you have questions specific about the job, contact the agency representative listed at the bottom of the announcement.
+If you have specific questions about the job, contact the agency representative listed at the bottom of the announcement.

 ## 4. Prepare your Application in USAJOBS

-Read the “How to Apply” section of the job announcement before starting your application.
+Read the **How to Apply** section of the job announcement before starting your application.
 When you’re ready to apply, we’ll walk you through a five-step process to prepare your application, including attaching a resume and required documents.
 During the USAJOBS application process, you can add new resumes or documents and review them for accuracy.
 We'll automatically save your progress as you prepare your application in USAJOBS.

 ## 5. Submit Application to Agency